Published: March 22, 2022

 According to the Cyber Security Breaches Survey, conducted by the Department for Digital, Culture, Media and Sport last year, the average annual cost for businesses that lost data or assets after breaches was £8,460.

-While the survey also found that the number of businesses who identified cyber security breaches or attacks in 2021 was 39% – down from 46% the previous year – only 35% have security monitoring tools, while just over one third do any kind of cyber risk assessments.
+The survey also found that the number of businesses who identified cyber security breaches or attacks in 2021 was 39%.
+This was down from 46% the previous year.
+But, only 35% had security monitoring tools, while just over one third do any kind of cyber risk assessments.

 As fraudsters become more sophisticated in their methods, it has never been more important for businesses to understand the potential impact a breach or an attack can have on their systems.
 As a society, our reliance on technology and online software continues to grow, but there are vulnerabilities in businesses of every size.